kristindong/Capstone_Project/README.md

 With data and our sophisticated tools and analysis, we hope to determine if it is possible to predict the performance of a stock (as measured by whether the stock price increased or decreased in one calendar year) from key financial indicators and if so, which indicators are the most strongly tied to a company’s performance and to be able to present our finding in an understandable way.

+## Technologies and Tools

+The following technologies and languages were used for the analysis
+- Excel
+- Jupyter Notebook
+- Python, including the following libraries:
+  - Pandas
+  - Matplotlib
+  - Sqlalchemy
+  - Scikit-learn
+  - Imbalance-learn
+  - TensorFlow
+- SQLite
+- Tableau
+- Google Slides
+- Github

 ## Data